 - The contents of this statement are to the best of my knowledge a true reflection of the facts. - 2.
-I am a Member / Director / Owner of the following enterprise and am duly authorized to act on its behalf:
+I am a Member / Director / Owner of the following enterprise and am duly authorized to act on its hehalf.

 Enterprise Name:

+Enterprise Name.

 Trading Name (If Applicable):

+Аррисавіе).

 Registration Number:

 Enterprise Physical Address:

 Type of Entity (CC, (Pty) Ltd, Sole Prop etc.):

 Nature of Construction Business: BEPs (Built Environment Professional) Contractor Supplier

 Definition of "Black People" Amended by Act No 46 means Africans, Coloure (a) Who are citizens of or (b) Who became citizer naturalization- i.
-Before 27 April 19 f the Republic of South Afns of the Republic of Sout 1994; or 1944 and who would have b a generic term which frica by birth or descent; th Africa by
+Before 27 April 19 of 2013 "Black People" is eds and Indians - If the Republic of South Af his of the Republic of South 1994; or 1944 and who would have b frica by birth or descent; th Africa by